karolinaszafranbelzowska/tips-dataset-analysis/README.md

      import matplotlib.pyplot as plt

+## What each file contains:

-### "tipsdata.csv" contains datain csv format which is analyzed.
+1. "tipsdata.csv" contains data in csv format.

-### "tips.dataset with pandas.jpynb" contains a Jupyter notebook where I try to summarize the Data.
+2. "tips.dataset with pandas.jpynb" contains a Jupyter notebook where I try to summarize the Data.